andybyers21/notes.ajb.app/README.md

 # notes.ajb.app

+This page is my personal research environment and an experiment in learning in public.

+I built this site as a vault for my ongoing note taking.
+The topics are broad and cover things like self-education, computer science & web concepts, personal knowledge management (PKM), productivity, entrepreneurship, strategy, marketing, wealth creation, note taking and whatever other rabbit holes I find myself in.

+I’ve committed to sharing my findings with the world.
+If you’re willing to let people access your life, they’ll find what they need to help you succeed.

+---

-This is the data for my Evergreen notes vault hosted at [notes.ajb.app](https://notes.ajb.app/).
+It's hosted at [notes.ajb.app](https://notes.ajb.app/).
 It is automatically transformed by [Jekyll](https://jekyllrb.com/) into a static site whenever I push this repo to GitHub and deployed to the web by [Netlify](https://app.netlify.com/).

 [![Netlify Status](https://api.netlify.com/api/v1/badges/43f05955-0f84-4186-bbd5-14175f0919fa/deploy-status)](https://app.netlify.com/sites/affectionate-goldstine-d6699d/deploys)